mit-plv/rewriter/README.md

 The entry point is [`src/Rewriter/Util/plugins/RewriterBuild.v`](./src/Rewriter/Util/plugins/RewriterBuild.v).
 (Better entry point coming in the future.)
 There are some examples in [`src/Rewriter/Rewriter/Examples.v`](./src/Rewriter/Rewriter/Examples.v).

+The examples from the paper are in [`src/Rewriter/Rewriter/Examples/PerfTesting/`](./src/Rewriter/Rewriter/Examples/PerfTesting/).
+On the branch with performance data, the `perf-*.txt` files in the top-level directory contain selected performance data in two-column format, while the `perf*.csv` files contain all performance data in CSV format.
+The logs with raw timing data live in the subdirectories of [`src/Rewriter/Rewriter/Examples/PerfTesting/`](./src/Rewriter/Rewriter/Examples/PerfTesting/), and were made with the targets `perf-SuperFast`, `perf-Fast`, and `perf-Medium` targets.
+The text and csv files were generated with `make perf-csv`.
+(The targets `perf-Slow` and `perf-VerySlow` exist but take a very, very, very long time to run.)

 Reading The Code
 ----------------